Where this pandemic flu came from — and where it might go

 On the surface

-We know influenza is caused by viruses.
+Now, of course, we know influenza is caused by viruses.
 Scientists have categorized flu viruses into three main groups — A, B, and C. The viruses in the A group are the big troublemakers: common and capable of infecting people, other mammals, and birds.
-The new pandemic virus — and, indeed, most of the flu viruses you’ll ever hear about — is in the A group.
+The new pandemic virus — and, indeed, most of the flu viruses you'll ever hear about — is in the A group.

 Bird flu takes off